mangeshkokse/SonarQube/SonarQube-Q-A.md

 - Admin access to SonarQube Dashboard
 - Generate a SonarQube Token

-3. Maven or Gradle Installed (if using Java projects Also if others select as per that like npm - nodejs)
+3. Maven or Gradle or NPM Installed ( Use Build tool as per code stack)

 ## Step 1: Install SonarQube Plugin in Jenkins
 1. Go to Jenkins Dashboard → `Manage Jenkins` → `Manage Plugins`.